White Trash (American band): History

 Friends Dave Alvin (vocals) and brothers Ethan (guitar) and Aaron Collins (bass) formed the band in 1985 and first played together at Aaron's bar mitzvah, performing covers of Judas Priest's "Breaking The Law" and "Living After Midnight".
 They used several different drummers until three years later, when Aaron's high school buddy Mike Caldarella joined.
 In 1990 they were discovered and subsequently signed to EMI Music Publishing.
 They signed to Elektra Records in 1991 and released their self-titled debut album that same year, which was produced by George Drakoulias and engineered by Brendan O'Brien.

 The album was fairly successful, featuring cover artwork by Jack Davis of MAD Magazine and fueled by the video for "Apple Pie", which was in heavy rotation on MTV's Buzz Bin.
 The song reached No. 39 on Billboards Hot Mainstream Rock Tracks chart, while the album charted at No. 122 on the Billboard 200.
 Despite this, they decided to split up because the Collins brothers and Caldarella were not happy with the musical direction the band was headed.
-While the band was on hiatus, the other single from their album, The Crawl, was used as the theme song for MTV's The Jon Stewart Show in 1993.
+While the band was on hiatus, the other single from their album, "The Crawl", was used as the theme song for MTV's The Jon Stewart Show in 1993.

 Alvin continued White Trash with an entirely new lineup in 1993.
 Craig LeBlang took over guitar duties, Eric Brodin handled the bass, and Dave Barckow sat behind the drum kit.
 The band began touring again, including opening for Kiss in Burbank, California in September.
-They released the album Si O Si, Que? in 1994, produced by Daniel Rey (Ramones, White Zombie, King Missile).
+They released the album ¿Sí O Sí, Que? in 1994, produced by Daniel Rey (Ramones, White Zombie, King Missile).
 Two singles were released from the album ("Minor Happiness" and "Pig") and a tour with New Jersey band Spare Change, but by the time the album came out the music scene had changed radically due to influence of grunge rock and White Trash was viewed as too old school to be viable in the music industry.

 White Trash disbanded until 2007 when the original line up got back together for a reunion show at the Crazy Donkey in Long Island.
 The reaction was so positive that the band reformed and played several more shows.
-In 2008 Dave Alvin and Aaron Collins decided to write new material and get everyone back in the studio to record a brand new album.
-In March 2009 White Trash released 3D Monkeys in Space through Gotham Gold Music, and In 2015 White Trash released Suburban Purgatory.
+In 2008 Dave Alvin and Aaron Collins decided to write new material and get everyone back in the studio to record a brand-new album.
+In March 2009 White Trash released 3D Monkeys in Space through Gotham Gold Music, and in 2015 White Trash released Suburban Purgatory.
 The band was touring again until the unexpected death of a heart attack of guitarist Ethan Collins in December 2016.

 The band has played numerous benefit concerts since, as well as headlining at Queens Rockfest in June of 2021.

-The members of White Trash have also been involved in numerous side projects, including Butterbrain (featuring Aaron Collins and Chris Arbisi), Two Ton Turntable (Dave Alvin), Bone Monkey (Alvin and Dave Barckow), and The Diddley Idols (Barckow).
+On October 14th, 2024, White Trash released their album C.0.C.K.
+In A Box, a collection of demos and unreleased tracks in celebration of the 30th anniversary of ¿Sí O Sí, Que?.